 Embark's business model is supported by a large addressable market that Embark believes will benefit from the introduction of autonomous trucking technology.
-The freight industry is currently facing significant challenges, notably driver shortages and utilization limitations, which Embark believes it will address
+The freight industry is currently facing significant challenges, notably driver shortages and utilization limitations, which Embark believes it will address through its product offerings.
+Embark has identified participants from across the freight ecosystem who have expressed support for Embark's offerings and the potential solutions they provide to the challenges they are facing.

 While Embark has confirmed general market support, the long-term success of its business model is dependent on broadscale adoption and support of autonomous trucking technology.
 Embark has engaged with notable partners in the freight industry who Embark believes will lead the industry in adopting autonomous vehicle technology.
 As Embark onboards more partners, it will increase miles driven by partners, which Embark believes will serve to validate its product offerings and generate interest and confidence from other partners.
-Embark believes customers will be motivated to integrate Embark's technology to be price competitive with other freight participants who have achieved efficiencies with Embark
+Embark believes customers will be motivated to integrate Embark's technology to be price competitive with other freight participants who have achieved efficiencies with Embark.